 As part of MIC’s issues management processes, an Outbreak Management Plan has been developed and will be activated should there be a confirmed case of COVID-19 at MIC.

 All camps, excursions, incursions and MIC events were cancelled in Terms 2 and 3 of 2020.
-As the current situation is now quite positive in Queensland with few active cases, and none on the Sunshine Coast, a number of excursions and camps will be reinstated in Term 4.
-Decisions on these will be made on a case-by-case basis, dependent on the type of event and the availability of COVID-safe practices.
-Families will be advised by the school directly if their child is to take part in an excursion or camp this term.
+As the current situation is now quite positive in Queensland with few active cases, and none on the Sunshine Coast, a number of excursions and camps were reinstated in Term 4.
+Decisions on these will be made on a case-by-case basis in 2021, dependent on the type of event and the availability of COVID-safe practices.
+Families will be advised by the school directly if their child is to take part in an excursion or camp.

 MIC is committed to working with all of our families through this very complex time.
 MIC’s priority is to provide as much stability as possible for families and in addition to providing a comprehensive e-learning program for all students, has continue to provide supervision to children of essential workers and vulnerable children.

 MIC is also committed to providing flexible and confidential financial assistance through our COVID-19 Temporary Fee Assistance Package for MIC families in need.
-This will aid parents in managing school fee commitments in Terms 2 and 3 this year.
+This has aided parents in managing school fee commitments in Terms 2 and 3, 2020.

 Actions families can take